Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 - Card type (List): Defines how the card is displayed.
 It could be one of the available content types - Adaptive, Component, Analytical, List, etc.

-object below) or define required parameters for a data request to a backend system.
+datasections: Define how the card handles its data.
+It can provide static data (see thejsonobject below) or define required parameters for a data request to a backend system.
 Can be set on different levels (card, header, filter-definition, or content).
 The inner level data sections take precedence.
 In the example below the data section is defined on content level.

 In the next steps you edit the